Ipseeta/calorie_counter/README.md

 ## Acknowledgments

-- OpenAI for providing the GPT-4 API
+- OpenAI GPT-4o for nutrition analysis
-- YouTube Data API for recipe video integration
+- YouTube Data API for recipe videos
-- Flask community for the excellent web framework
+- Flask framework and its community